 Drivers License Points vs. Insurance Points

-Are traffic violation points and at-fault accident points confusing to you?
+Traffic violation points and at-fault accident points can be confusing.
 A point system is used by most states and all insurance companies to track your driving indiscretions.
 Traffic violations and at-fault accidents both create points on your driving record under the insurance and the DMV system.
 While you don’t want to get points from either system, drivers license points and insurance points are handled differently – and have a different impact.
 Both will cost you money; one could cost you your freedom.

 Driver License Points